paratestphp/paratest/README.md

 ParaTest can run its own test suite by running it from the `bin` directory.
 `bin/paratest`

+Before creating a Pull Request be sure to run `vendor/bin/php-cs-fixer fix` and commit the eventual changes.

 For an example of ParaTest out in the wild check out the [example](https://github.com/brianium/paratest-selenium).